 antibody (serology) test checks a sample of your child's blood for special proteins called antibodies.
 The body makes these to fight off viruses like SARS-CoV-2, the virus that causes COVID-19.
 Antibody tests help show whether someone's immune system has been infected by COVID-19 in the past, even if there were no symptoms.

 Antibody tests cannot detect a current COVID-19 infection.
 This is because it may take up to three weeks after your child first shows symptoms of being sick before the test can find antibodies in the blood sample.
 Many test locations can give you results the same day or within one to three days.
 Sometimes, a second antibody test is needed.

 Scientists don't know yet if people who had COVID-19 can catch it again.
 That's why, based on what we know today, a positive antibody test does

 not confirm protection against the COVID-19 virus.
 These antibody testing be used to make decisions about safe entering or returning to group settings like

 child care, summer camps or dorms.
 Anyone with a positive anybody test should continue to take safety steps such as wearing

 cloth face coverings and

 After your child has a diagnostic or antibody test, it is important to talk with your pediatrician about positive or negative test results.
 If you have any concerns about your child's health, call your pediatrician.

-Note: Adapted from “What type of coronavirus test should my child get?" by Trisha Korioth, AAP News, June 2020.
+Note: Adapted from “What type of coronavirus test should my child get?"
+AAP News.